Despite all the many changes to SEO practice over the years, keyword research remains one of the most fundamental SEO tasks.

-Together with the new keywords, you’ll discover in your keyword research, these become the guide for all your subsequent SEO work (at least in regards to things like content optimization and link building).
+The new keywords you’ll discover in your keyword research become the guide for all your subsequent SEO work (at least in regards to things like content optimization and link building).

 Your goal here is to establish a baseline of keyword performance that you can use for growing your keyword universe in the other steps below.

 You might think you’re ready to start real keyword research now.

 However, without some carefully crafted goals – the specific business and brand needs you want to earn organic traffic for – it will be a futile effort.

 Because those goals will give you a sense of direction in your research.

 Many times keyword research will turn up keywords that you could rank for, but if they are not keywords that will attract visitors who can become the solutions to the needs stated in your goals, they won’t be worth the effort you’d put into trying to rank for them.

 In my opinion, this is the most overlooked step in typical keyword research efforts.